docarray/docarray/docs/user_guide/storing/index_elastic.md

 ```

 ### Query Filter
-To filter the docs, you can use `col_type` to configurate the fields.
+To filter the docs, you can use `col_type` to configurate the fields. `filter()` accepts queries that follow [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) and consists of leaf and compound clauses.

 #### Keyword filter
 To filter the docs, you can use `col_type='keyword'` to configurate the keyword search for the fields.